MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/presence-custom-presence.md

 ---
 title: Configure and manage presence and custom presence | MicrosoftDocs
-description: See how you can configure and manage presence and custom presence in Omni-channel Engagement Hub
+description: See how you can configure and manage presence and custom presence in Omnichannel for Customer Service
-keywords: presence; custom presence; Omni-channel Engagement Hub
+keywords: presence; custom presence; Omnichannel for Customer Service
 author: anjgupta
 ms.author: anjgup
 manager: shujoshi